mess-nlesc/mess/README.md

 ### Step 1: Update the templates

 Suppose you want to turn a hard-coded value specified in a file into a variable and generate copies of the NetLogo code with a different values of this variable.
-For this we will need to update the template file to define the variables that will be replaced by the actual values of the experiments.
+For this we will need to update the file to define the variables that will be replaced by the actual values of the experiments.
+Lets call this file a template file and add an extention `jinja` to it.

 For example, suppose you want to update a line of an xml file (`experiments.xml`) below: